matthew-gerry/mri_segmentation_prostate/README.md

 This is a self-study project to develop image segmentation models.
+The program is currently used by running the Python scripts, with the configuration set and hyperparameter adjustments made by editing the scripts themselves.
+In the feature branch I am working on turning it into a cli tool.

 Using the Promise12MSBench dataset available from the medsegbench library (https://medsegbench.github.io/), I trained two models to identify pixels making up the prostate in MRI images: one with a simple U-Net architecture trained from scratch, and another utilizing transfer learning, based on the deeplabv3_mobilenet_v3_large model available from torchvision.